 These questions are structured to show the person leading the conversation that you’re interested in what they’re saying.
 Some more straightforward, less complex questions you can try asking are open-ended questions starting with the words: What, How, Can, Where, Why?

 Where does it come from, and how was it made?

 The Power Of The Question “Why?”
 In Language Learning

 Why is asking why important?

-“Why” is a very important word we can use in our language learning journey.
+“Why” is a significant word we can use in our language learning journey.
 “Why” is the word we use when we want to ask for a simplification of terms we don’t understand.
-Everybody uses “why” when they don’t comprehend something, and the response to the last “why” is always simpler than the last.
-In short, it’s a great way to extend the conversation when you’ve run out of short ended questions.
+Everybody uses “why” when they don’t comprehend something, and the response to the last “why” is always more superficial than the last.
+In short, it’s a great way to extend the conversation when you’ve run out of short-ended questions.

 Why is why an important question?

-It allows us to extend the conversation easily.
+It allows us to extend the conversation quickly.

 Because we are asking for more information

 Because we don’t understand the conversation entirely.